Will Shift Technologies Inc. (SFT) benefit from Wall Street bulls Calls?

 Sponsored

-The stock witnessed a 40.29% gain in the last 1 month and extending the period to 3 months gives it a -30.56%, and is 57.64% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 35.09% over the week and 17.18% over the month.
+The stock witnessed a 15.96% gain in the last 1 month and extending the period to 3 months gives it a -34.25%, and is -21.00% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 19.85% over the week and 18.81% over the month.

 Shift Technologies Inc. is expected to release its quarterly report on 05/10/2023.The EPS is expected to shrink by -202.00% this year.